European crab apple: characteristics, use & symbolism

 European crab apple - Species requirements

-European crab apple trees thrive in temperate subtropical climates, preferring sunny areas with well-drained, fertile soil.
-To grow well, European crab apple trees need at least 600 mm of water per year.
-For good growth and fruiting, it should not be planted above an altitude of 1,500 m.
+The European crab apple tree thrives best in temperate climates, preferring sunny areas with well-drained, fertile soil.
+To achieve the most optimal growth, the European crab apple tree needs at least 600 mm of water per year.
+Moreover, for optimal growth and fruiting, it should not be planted above an altitude of 1,500 meters.